 <br>.
 This is repeated three times for the three lines.
 Finally, the player's points are printed.
-Here is how the code for drawing the playing field and points looks:
+Here is what the code for drawing the playing field and points looks like:

 Take a look at the yellow characters

-@ - they serve to switch between the C# and HTML languages and come from the Razor syntax for drawing dynamic web pages.
+@ – they are used to switch between the C# and HTML languages and come from the Razor syntax for drawing dynamic web pages.

 We need to adjust the texts in the

 My ASP.NET Application with more appropriate text, e.g.

 Start the project using [Ctrl + F5] and enjoy it.
 It is expected to generate a random 9-to-3 playing field with fruits and visualize it on the web page through a series of pictures:

 Now the game is sort of done: the playing field is randomly generated and rendered successfully (if you have not made a mistake somewhere).
 What remains is to fulfill the essence of the game: shooting the fruits.